-Each Student has to select minimum three compulsory and one elective clerkship in each semester (Semester 3 & 4).
+Each Student must select a minimum of three compulsory and one elective clerkship in each semester (Semester 3 & 4).
 The students should attend the clerkships in rotation.
 Each student has to attend 4 weeks of compulsory and 2 weeks of elective clerkship in rotation.

 The student has to report to the preceptor (pharmacist) of their respective area of clerkship.
-The students are expected to become an active member of the team.
+The students are expected to become active members of the team.
 The students will be monitored by the Clinical teaching staff assigned by the DPC.
 During the four-week rotations students are required to actively participate in patient care as outlined below:

 - 1. Attend rounds with assigned medical team. - 2.
 Monitor patients assigned by preceptor.
 In this regard you will be required to maintain a patient specific document to record patient database information, drug therapy problems, vital monitoring parameters, recommendations, and follow-up. - 3.
 Meet with preceptor daily for discussion session that may include: - a.
-Giving informal oral presentation of assigned patients to preceptor and fellow students. - b.
+Giving informal oral presentations of assigned patients to preceptor and fellow students. - b.
 Provide daily update to preceptor and fellow students on patients they are following. - c.
-Discusses/complete reading material assigned previously by preceptor - 4.
-Conduct at least 2 patient interviews during the rotation - 5.
-Students have to report minimum 5 cases and 3 cases in each compulsory and elective clerkship rotation respectively. - 6.
+Discusses/complete reading material assigned previously by preceptor. - 4.
+Conduct at least 2 patient interviews during the rotation. - 5.
+Students must report a minimum of 5 cases and 3 cases in each compulsory and elective clerkship rotation respectively. - 6.
 Supply drug information question assigned by preceptor.
 (Don't offer any information to medical team that requires interpretation or judgment without first reviewing your response with your preceptor).

 Grading Policy: Clerkship is evaluated based on clerkship evaluation (continuous) and final evaluation (case presentation and written report) with 60% and 40% marks respectively (see the evaluation forms).

 Students must obtain at least 70% marks in each clerkship.
-Students who fail to secure at least 70% marks in clerkships, have to repeat the respective clerkship during next six months.
-If the student again fail to secure at least 70% marks in clerkship, she will be withdrawn from the college.
+Students who fail to secure at least 70% marks in clerkships have to repeat the respective clerkship during the next six months.
+If the student again fails to secure at least 70% marks in clerkship, she will be withdrawn from the college.